What is a gastrostomy tube (g-tube)?

 - Pediatric nurses at Children’s Colorado have been awarded with Magnet recognition, a prestigious recognition for excellence in nursing.

 Specific conditions treated

-Not every child with one of the following health concerns will need a gastrostomy tube; however, here are some common conditions that a child may have when one is needed and placed:
+Not every child with one of the following health concerns will need a g-tube.
+However, here are some common conditions that may require a g-tube to be placed: